How to Install OpenJDK 21 on Ubuntu

 Selecting the right Java version affects long-term maintenance and access to language features.
 The table below compares current LTS releases available in Ubuntu’s default repositories, helping you choose based on your project’s requirements.

-OpenJDK 21 is ideal for new projects, microservices architectures that benefit from virtual threads, and teams wanting access to the most recent stable language improvements.
-However, if your project relies on frameworks that have not yet certified Java 21 support, consider OpenJDK 17 as a stable alternative until your stack is ready.
+OpenJDK 21 is ideal for high-concurrency applications that benefit from virtual threads and teams wanting structured concurrency features.
+For new projects without legacy constraints, consider OpenJDK 25 for finalized scoped values and the latest stable language improvements.
+If your project relies on frameworks that have not yet certified Java 21 support, consider OpenJDK 17 as a stable alternative until your stack is ready.

 Update Ubuntu Before OpenJDK 21 Installation